-Moving now to the western coast, we come to the town of Paleokastritsa.
-Long considered one of the most beautiful parts of the island, the town has developed a reputation as a thriving tourist destination.
+Moving now to the west coast of Corfu, we come to the town of Paleokastritsa.
+Long considered one of Corfu’s most beautiful parts of the island, the town has developed a reputation as a thriving tourist destination.

 An abundance of amenities, such as bars, restaurants, shops, hotels, resorts and beaches, attract visitors from all over, giving them the opportunity to relax and enjoy a vacation in beautiful surroundings, with all of the conveniences they could ask for.

 This is also why it is a popular destination for people travelling as a family and with small children.
 They have everything nearby to keep the whole group entertained and catered too throughout their stay, including a fabulous aquarium, but without the boisterous atmosphere that you’re likely to find in a destination like Kavos.

 This is also an ideal choice for anyone who likes to get out on the water or explore beneath it.
 With multiple boat rental companies, as well as spots like The Blue Eye Cave and Ampelaki Bay, this is a great chance to get out and sail on the waves, do a little diving and generally relax and see the sights, without having to be surrounded by other people.

 While not containing the history or culture that can be found in other destinations around the island, the area still contains some gems for you to explore, most notably the Agios Spiridonos Church and the Theotokos Monastery, which features a beautiful graveyard and is stunning both inside and out.

 Paleokastritsa is a great place to stay if:

 - You are travelling as a family or with small children